NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

+= 2.2.3 =
+* FIXED: Sync to WordPress fails if user is no longer present in Active Directory (gh-#141)

 = 2.2.2 =
 * FIXED: Boolean options can't be persisted correctly with 2.2.1 (gh-#140)